-win32manifest (C# Compiler Options)

 By default, the Visual C# compiler embeds an application manifest that specifies a requested execution level of "asInvoker."
 It creates the manifest in the same folder in which the executable is built, typically the bin\Debug or bin\Release folder when you use Visual Studio.
 If you want to supply a custom manifest, for example to specify a requested execution level of "highestAvailable" or "requireAdministrator," use this option to specify the name of the file.

-An application that has no application manifest that specifies a requested execution level will be subject to file/registry virtualization under the User Account Control feature in Windows Vista.
-For more information about virtualization, see The Windows Vista Developer Story: Windows Vista Application Development Requirements for User Account Control (UAC).
+An application that has no application manifest that specifies a requested execution level will be subject to file/registry virtualization under the User Account Control feature in Windows.
+For more information, see User Account Control.

 Your application will be subject to virtualization if either of these conditions is true: